Anantadhirya/Intern-GMAT/README.md

 Deploy: https://intern-gmat.vercel.app/

-Catatan: Karena website terhubung dengan back-end http, agar website dapat berjalan dengan baik, pengaturan 'Site Settings' pada browser perlu diubah supaya 'Insecure Content' menjadi Allowed
+Note: Since the website is connected to a http back-end, to be able to run the website properly, we must change our browser's 'Site Settings' such that 'Insecure Content' is allowed.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).